 Yes.
 If a restraining order has been entered against you in Pennsylvania, there is something you can do about it.
-Let’s review the types of restraining orders in Pennsylvania.
+Let’s review the types of restraining orders PFA in PA.

 Protection from Abuse Order

-PFA orders can only be issued when there is a domestic relationship between the alleged victim and abuser.
+PFA in PA orders can only be issued when there is a domestic relationship between the alleged victim and abuser.
 These orders follow two stages:

 - A Temporary Protection Order (TPO) goes into effect when someone formally accuses you of domestic violence and asks a court for protection.
 It only lasts 10 days or until a hearing is held to decide if the order is legally justified.